 Thunder Mountain Monument Imlay Nevada.
-This unusual attraction is located along Interstate 80 about 130 miles east of Reno, Nevada.
+This unusual attraction is located along Interstate 80, about 130 miles east of Reno, Nevada.
 Thunder Mountain is One man’s creation dedicated to the North American Indians.

-Imlay Nevada is a tiny railroad town about a two-hour drive from Reno Nevada.
-This desert town offers two fascinating attractions, Thunder Mountain Monument and a wonderful a wildlife sanctuary, Safe Heaven Rescue.
+Imlay, Nevada, is a tiny railroad town about a two-hour drive from Reno, Nevada.
+This desert town offers two fascinating attractions, Thunder Mountain Monument and a wonderful wildlife sanctuary, Safe Heaven Rescue.
 Both places are worthy of a visit but due to the town’s remote location its best to see both simultaneously.

 Thunder Mountain Monument

-From a distance, Thunder Mountain looks like a pile of junk but as you get closer you will see its real uniqueness.
-Hundreds of sculptures are blended into walls and the grounds are scattered with concrete creations of every kind.
+Thunder Mountain looks like a pile of junk from a distance, but as you get closer, you will see its real uniqueness.
+Hundreds of sculptures are blended into walls, and the grounds are scattered with concrete creations of every kind.

-The theme of Thunder Mountain Monument brings attention to the history and culture of the North American Indians.
+The theme of the Thunder Mountain Monument brings attention to the history and culture of the North American Indians.

 Take the Imlay exit off I-80 (exit 145) to visit Thunder Mountain Historic Site and Park.
-The monument is on Frontage Road adjacent to I-80 in Imlay Nevada.
+The monument is on Frontage Road adjacent to I-80 in Imlay, Nevada.